 Spectrum's current location near the Brooklyn Navy Yard provides comfortable, intimate seating (capacity 40-60) in a high-fidelity sound space with state-of-the-art hand-crafted speakers, a Steinway studio grand piano, and a large collection of high-end audio equipment.
 Please see our booking page for a full gear list.

-Glenn is a composer/performer, playing guitar, electronics, piano and synthesizer.
+Glenn is a composer/performer on guitar, electronics, piano, synthesizer and voice.
 His recent compositions have involved:

 1) Structures driven by tone rows (frequently generated from text)